 800.

-Well, I'll tell you what I'm gonna do.
+Well, I'll tell you what I'm going to do.

-If you are a liberal and you need aromatherapy, if you need pet therapy, if you need a coloring book, if you need play-doh, if you need a cry room, if you need some help, if you're so upset about the election results, you don't know where else to turn.
+We're only going to take calls this hour if you are a liberal and you need aromatherapy, if you need pet therapy, if you need a coloring book, if you need play-doh, if you need a cry room, if you need some help, if you're so upset about the election results, you don't know where else to turn.

-And here you are listening to me, and you're thinking, oh, you're the last person I want to call, Hannity.
+And here you are listening to me and you're thinking, oh, you're the last person I want to call, Hannity.

 You're partly responsible.